 Ticket Types on High Speed Trains

 The bullet/ high speed trains are classified into C, D and G trains in China.
-Their tickets are divided into six types: second class seat, first class seat, business class seat, VIP seat, soft sleeper, and luxury soft sleeper.
+Their tickets are divided into six types: second class seat, first class seat, business class seat, VIP seat, soft sleeper, and deluxe soft sleeper.

 First class seat and second class seat are the most popular among travelers.
 Business class seat is expensive but more comfortable, similar to the business class on an airplane.
 VIP seat is not seen frequently.
 Soft sleeper and deluxe soft sleepers are only available on the overnight bullet trains; they are good choices for an overnight journey.

 A China bullet train second class seat carriage has five chairs in a row - two on one side of the aisle and three on the other.
 The space is like the economy class on an airplane, with chair being about 17 inches (42 cm) wide and the leg room 16 inches (40 cm) between two rows.
 The second class seat ticket price is the lowest of all others on high speed trains.

 The seat can turn 180 degrees so all passengers can sit towards the trains’ moving direction.
 The seatback can also be adjusted to a comfortable angle and the arms between two seats can be folded up.
 There is a foldable tray table attached to the backrest.
 Power for a laptop or mobile phone is available at the bottom of the seats by aisle in most second class carriages.

 The five chairs in a row of a second class seat carriage are numbered A, B, C, D and F. A, B and C are on the three-seat side with A by the window and C by the aisle; D and F are on the two-seat side with D by the aisle and F by the window.
 Including the row number, a seat number can be , for example, 5D, 8B, or 9A.

 First Class Seat